-Indicative Table (Actual instrument/percentages may vary subject to applicable SEBI circulars) Sr. No. Type of Instrument Percentage of exposure Circular references 1.
-Derivatives for non- hedging purposes There is no separate limit for derivatives for non-hedging purposes.
-Please refer above para for exposure in derivatives.
-Para 7.5, Para 7.6 and Para 12.25 of SEBI Master Circular for Mutual Funds 2.
-Debt instruments with special features AT1 & AT2 Bonds a) No Mutual Fund under all its schemes shall own more than 10% of such instruments issued by a single issuer. b) The scheme shall not invest - i. more than 10% of its NAV of the debt portfolio of the scheme in such instruments; and ii. more than 5% of its NAV of the debt portfolio of the scheme in such instruments issued by a single issuer.
-The above investment limit for a mutual fund scheme shall be within the overall limit for debt instruments issued by a single issuer and other prudential limits with respect to the debt instruments.
-Para 12.2 of SEBI Master Circular for Mutual Funds 3.
-Credit Enhancement /Structured Obligations The investment by the Scheme in the following instruments shall not exceed 10% of the debt portfolio of the scheme and the group exposure in such instruments shall not exceed 5% of the debt portfolio of the scheme: a) Unsupported rating of debt instruments (i.e. without factoring-in credit enhancements) is below investment grade and b) Supported rating of debt instruments (i.e. after factoring-in credit enhancement) is above investment grade.
-These limits shall not be applicable on investments in securitized debt instruments, as defined in SEBI (Public Offer and Listing of Securitized Debt Instruments) Regulations 2008.
-The Scheme shall invest in abovementioned securities within such limits as may be revised by SEBI from time to time Para 12.3 of SEBI Master Circular for Mutual Funds 4.
-Tri party Repo Allocation may be made to TREPS from any amounts that are pending deployment or on account of any adverse market situation. - 5.
-Mutual Fund Units The Scheme may invest in units of liquid/ overnight mutual fund schemes of Axis AMC or in the Scheme of other mutual funds in conformity with the investment objective of the Scheme and in terms of the prevailing SEBI (MF) Regulations.
-Provided that such investment will be within the limits specified under SEBI (MF) Regulations and will be done for cash management purposes.
-Clause 4 of Seventh Schedule of SEBI (MF) Regulations, 1996 6.
-Repo and Reverse repo in corporate debt securities The Scheme may undertake repo transactions in corporate debt securities in accordance with the directions issued by RBI and SEBI from time to time.
-Such investment shall be made subject to the Para 12.18 of SEBI Master Circular for Mutual Funds guidelines which may be prescribed by the Board of Directors of the Asset Management Company and Trustee Company.
-7. Units of The Scheme shall invest 25 bps of their AUM in the Corporate Debt units of CDMDF.
-The scheme shall, every six months, Market additionally contribute to CDMDF as their AUM nai ic 7 Development Fund ('CDMDF') increases, to ensure 25 bps of scheme AUM is invested in units of CDMDF.
+Indicative Table (Actual instrument/percentages may vary subject to applicable SEBI circulars)

+Sr. No. Type of Instrument Percentage of exposure Circular references 1 Derivatives for non- hedging purposes There is no separate limit for derivatives for non-hedging purposes.
+Please refer above para for exposure in derivatives Para 7.5, 7.6 & Para 12.25 of SEBI Master Circular for Mutual Funds 2 Securitized Debt Investment in Securitized debt (excluding foreign securitized debt), if undertaken, would not exceed 50% of the net assets of the Scheme.
+Para 12.15 of SEBI Master Circular for Mutual Funds.
+3 REITS and InVITS Upto 10% of the net assets of the Scheme.
+Para 12.21 of SEBI Master Circular for Mutual Funds.
+4 Debt instruments with special features AT1 & AT2 Bonds The Scheme shall invest in debt instruments with special features viz. subordination to equity (absorbs losses before equity capital) and /or convertible to equity upon trigger of a pre-specified event for loss absorption referred in para 12.2 of SEBI Mater Circular for Mutual Funds fund.
+The Scheme shall not invest more than 10% of its NAV of the debt portfolio of the scheme in such instruments and not more than 5% of its NAV of the debt portfolio of the Scheme in such instruments issued by a single issuer or within such limits as may be revised by SEBI from time to time.
+Para 12.2.2 of SEBI Master Circular for Mutual Funds.
+5 Credit Enhancement /Structured Obligations The scheme will invest in debt instruments having structured obligations / credit enhancement as per limit prescribed by SEBI and as amended from time to time.
+Para 12.3 of SEBI Master Circular for Mutual Funds.

+6 Tri party Repo Allocation may be made to TREPS from -

+any amounts that are pending

+deployment or on account of any

+adverse market situation.

+7 Mutual Fund The Scheme may seek exposure in Clause 4 of Seventh Schedule of

+Units Mutual Fund units of debt schemes SEBI (MF) Regulations, 1996

+subject to applicable Regulations.
+Such

+investment shall not exceed 35% of the

+net assets of the Scheme.

+8 Repo and The Scheme may undertake repo Para 12.18 of SEBI Master Circular

+Reverse repo in transactions in corporate debt securities for Mutual Funds.

+corporate debt in accordance with the directions issued

+securities by RBI and SEBI from time to time.
+The

+gross exposure of the Scheme to repo

+transactions in corporate debt securities

+shall not be more than 10% of the net

+assets of the Scheme or such higher limit

+as may be specified by SEBI.
+Further,

+such investment shall be made subject

+to the guidelines which may be

+prescribed by the Board of Directors of

+the Asset Management Company and

+Trustee Company.

+9 Units of The Scheme shall invest 25 bps of their Chapter 16A of SEBI Master Circular

+Corporate Debt AUM in the units of CDMDF.
+The for Mutual Funds

+Market scheme shall, every six months,

+Development additionally contribute to CDMDF as

+Fund ('CDMDF') their AUM increases, to ensure 25 bps

+of scheme AUM is invested in units of

+CDMDF.